freexian/shim-review/README.md

 *******************************************************************************
 Our current kernel (the one in Debian 10 buster) does not use ephemeral keys.
 However we're preparing to switch to that on the next kernel update.
+Our last update (still in the testing phase) adds ephemeral keys.
 For old modules signed by the Debian key, we rely on their revocations for now.